 Each potentially sensitive resource was evaluated as to the degree of prior disturbance it had undergone.
 Disturbance was assessed both horizontally, for lengths and widths of impact, and vertically, for depths of impact.
 Simplified, the location of each resource was compared, vertically and horizontally, to maps of subsurface utility lines, maps of buried tanks, and information from block and lot folders to determine the extent of prior impacts.
 Subsequently, three levels of disturbance were devised and assigned to each resource.

-Very disturbed - Most been of the site appears to hav disturbed. e Partially Disturbed - Part been of the site appears to hav disturbed. e Undisturbed - None been of the site appears to hav disturbed. e
+Very disturbed - Most of the site appears to have been disturbed.
+Partially Disturbed - Part of the site appears to have been disturbed.
+Undisturbed - None of the site appears to have been disturbed.

 Historical Resources